mlip-cmu/book/17-pipeline-quality.md

 *Machine-learning pipelines* contain the code to train, evaluate, and deploy models that are then used within products.
 As with all code, the code in a pipeline can and should be tested.
 When problems occur, code in pipelines often fails silently, simply not doing the correct thing, but without crashing.
 If nobody notices silent failures, problems can go undetected a long time.
 Problems in pipelines often result in models of lower quality.
 Quality assurance of pipeline code becomes particularly important when pipelines are executed regularly to update models with new data.

-While machine-learned models and data quality are difficult to test, pipeline code is not really different from traditional code: It transforms data, calls various libraries, and interacts with files, databases, or networks.
+While machine-learned models and data quality are difficult to test, pipeline code is not really different from traditional code: it transforms data, calls various libraries, and interacts with files, databases, or networks.
 The conventional nature of pipeline code makes it much more amenable to the traditional software-quality-assurance approaches surveyed in chapter *[Quality Assurance Basics](14-quality-assurance-basics.md)*.
 In the following, we will discuss testing, code review, and static analysis for pipeline code.

 ## Silent Mistakes in ML Pipelines